Discover how our doctors help men overcome azoospermia

 - Infections like prostatitis, epididymitis or chlamydia

-- Complications from surgery like scar tissue
+- Complications from surgery or trauma, like scar tissue that blocks sperm

 - Congenital conditions, such as being born without the vas deferens